 And at the same time, the “cloud” was born.
-Interestingly enough, most people who wonder, “just what is a data center,” are likely already using it via cloud hosting.
+Interestingly enough, most people who wonder, just what a data center is are likely already using it via cloud hosting.
 Whether this is from a computer program like Office 365, or from a cellphone app they use, the truth is that many of us use data centers every day and do not even realize it.

 Perhaps the most pragmatic definition of cloud computing services, beyond what is embodied in the National Institute of Standards and Technology (NIST) definition, is that cloud services are delivered from a purpose-built, dedicated data center operated by IT professionals.

 It follows that there really is no such thing as “the cloud.”
 There is no singular repository, or place, that contains all the powerful services and distributes them out to everyone.
 Instead, there are many clouds all over the world.
 In the IT world, we refer more commonly to these many “clouds,” simply, as “data centers.”

 To put it into better perspective, if you have ever wondered where Google stores all its data, the answer is in their data center.
 The same goes for just about every other large web service you know and love.
 Twitter and Facebook data centers share many commonalities, as do countless others.

 The future of cloud computing: Combining data centers

 We’re reaching an important transition in the history of cloud computing, a maturing of the digital world that began with the thought that data would travel best in binary packets of ones and zeroes.
 These changes are leading to the development of the digital economy, and are forcing the heads of data centers to focus on agility, innovation and gaining a competitive advantage.
 However, data centers must also use the latest technologies and integrate through intelligent software layers.